gabriel-aplok/zenith-engine/README.md

   <img src="https://github.com/gabriel-aplok.png" width=30% height=30%>
 </p>

-Zenith Engine is an modern **open-source high-level game engine** made with the speed and portability of C++, OpenGL and Jolt Physics.
-It allows you to build 3D experiences with minimal effort, and our intuitive interface will quickly launch you into the development world.
+**Zenith Engine** is a **modern, open-source, high-level game engine** built for speed, portability, and developer productivity.
+Powered by C++, OpenGL, GLFW, and the high-performance Jolt Physics engine, Zenith enables you to create stunning 3D games and interactive experiences with minimal boilerplate.

+Featuring an **intuitive editor**, **real-time debugging tools**, and a **modular architecture**, Zenith gets you from idea to prototype — fast.

-**Give a :star: if you find the project useful!
-Your support helps the project to keep innovating and delivering exciting features.**
+**Give a :star: if you find the project useful!** Your support fuels innovation and helps us deliver powerful new features.

 ![GitHub contributors](https://img.shields.io/github/contributors/kolpa-engine/kolpa?style=for-the-badge)
 [![GitHub issues](https://img.shields.io/github/issues/kolpa-engine/kolpa?style=for-the-badge)](https://github.com/kolpa-engine/kolpa/issues)